The School’s primary method of communication with regard to news and events, scheduling, registration and requests for payment is by email.

 If you miss a lesson, your teacher must cancel, or bad weather results in a cancellation, please check with your teacher at your next lesson if you wish to know when to anticipate a make-up lesson.
 Most make-ups are scheduled at semester-end during the designated ‘flex’ weeks or during a public school vacation week and usually on the same day that your regular lesson is scheduled.
 The office is unable to confirm when make-ups might be scheduled by your teacher.
 Because teacher schedules vary widely, teachers oversee their own make-up schedules.

-The School and office are closed for: Labor Day, Thanksgiving Day and Friday after Thanksgiving; Christmas Eve, Christmas Day; New Year’s Day; Memorial Day; and July 4th.
+The School and office are closed for: Labor Day, Thanksgiving Day and Friday after Thanksgiving; Christmas Eve, Christmas Day; New Year’s Day; Memorial Day; and the Fourth of July.

-There are no make-ups, refunds or credits for summer classes.
+There are no make-ups, refunds or credits for summer lessons missed by the student.

 For students participating in the performance program, please note that if a student withdraws from or misses a performance class, accompanist rehearsal, and/or recital without notice for any reason other than documented sickness or family emergency, a $15 no-show fee will apply for each sign-up activity missed.
 Please click Current Families: Student Performance Program for complete performance program information.